7ejasVijay/7ejasVijay/README.md

 # 👋 Hello, World!

 Welcome to my GitHub!
-My name is Tejas.
-I'm passionate for all things code.
-Whether it's building applications or researching a new technology, I’m always eager to learn and create.
+My name is Tejas. <br />
+I have taken on multiple roles throughout my 5+ year career to build a deep, practical understanding of software engineering.

 ## 🚀 About Me